XarahDion/final-project/README.md

   </a>
 </p>

-> Full-stack MERN App for logging travels, displayed as markers on a world map making use of MapboxGL API.
+> Full-stack MERN App for logging travels, displayed as markers on a an interactive world map.
 The travels can also be accessed, deleted and updated in a user profile page.
-Furthermore, a city page can be displayed for each travel logged.
+Also, a city page can be displayed for each travel logged.
 The deployment is a WIP as I've just started learning about CI/CD.
 Click on the image below to view the live app.
 >

 [<img src="https://res.cloudinary.com/dojn5va73/image/upload/v1670347670/Untitled_v6w1nr.png" >](https://www.earth-trotter.xarahdion.com/)